silverviolet9/OSRS-F2p-Starhunt-CC-Projects/README.md

 The map starts off in Grayscale and then as you click target locations, chunks of the map will regain their full color until the entire map is full color.

-The clicking functionality is binary, on and off. *TODO*Right now you have to click each region to turn it on or off, but I will include a reset button soon.
+The clicking functionality is binary, on and off.

 The point of this is to be a part of an easy to use system that helps scouts identify which locations have been scouted by others so they never waste their time.